Think local: While you attend Hartwick, take advantage of our incredible local partners and their internship opportunities waiting to be filled.

 Check out these great sources for finding internships:

-- LinkedIn: Network with alumni and to search for internships or jobs by title, interest, region or connections.
-Be certain to meet with your Career Services team to make sure your LinkedIn profile is polished before diving into this tool and to get a good guide on finding those roles and potential mentors.
+- LinkedIn: Network with alumni and to search for internships or jobs by title, interest, region, or connections.
+Be certain to meet with your Career Development team to make sure your LinkedIn profile is polished before diving into this tool and to get a good guide on finding those roles and potential mentors.

 - International Internships and Emerson and Duffy Internship Options: A constantly updated list of international internship opportunities that we have researched and/or have been conducted by Hartwick students in the past.
 If you’re thinking of applying for an Emerson or Duffy Scholarship, these are great options for you to consider!
-Drop in and meet with an Internship Advisor to view this list of opportunities.
+Drop-in and meet with a Career Coach to view the list of opportunities.

 - Idealist.com: Large Internship and Job Hosting Site